pat92fr/FootTrajectoryPlanner/README.md

 ## Usage
 Run the PYthon script **foot_trajectory_planner.py**, select the type of trajectory, and adjust parameters:
-- robot velocity (mm/s)
+- Desired robot velocity (mm/s)
-- stride duration (ms)
+- Stride duration (ms)
-- overlay (%)
+- Overlay (%)
+- Stance heights (mm)
-- stance/swing heights (mm)
+- Swing heights (mm)
-- robot standing height Z0 (mm)
+- Robot standing height Z0 (mm)

 ![Foot trajectory](https://github.com/pat92fr/FootTrajectoryPlanner/blob/main/02-Result/2022-03-27%20X%20and%20Y%20Bezier%20Curves%20proposed%20by%20Pat92fr.png?raw=true)

-The control points of Beziers curves maybe adapted.
+- Note 1 : The control points of Beziers curves maybe adapted.
 See line 200+ in the Python script.

-The inverse kinematic function maybe adapted.
+- Note 2 : The *inverse kinematic* function maybe adapted.
 It is designed for my 5-bar legged robot called Felin.
 See IK Python script.

 ## Purpose
 I was looking for a **smooth swing phase trajectory** for my DIY legged robot, that suits a large range of robot velocity (from 0 to 1 m/s and more).
 This trajectory shall be computed in real time, and should minimize foot velocity and acceleration, and joint velocity and acceleration, in order to get a good tracking and minimal ground impact force at the begining of the stance phase.